Global-Chem/global-chem/paper.md

 </p>

 For example, in `Figure 1`, the directory setup for downloading ZincDB molecules is shown.
 As is evident, the information content of the directory nomenclature does not contain information on the compounds they contain, making it nearly impossible to access specific molecules or classes molecules.
-Towards overcoming this, partial organizational attempts were made in PubMed, filling chemical data linkages for computational toxicology called Actor for a specific refactored and refined effort [@Judson:2019-9].
+Towards overcoming this, partial organizational attempts were made in PubMed, filling chemical data linkages for computational toxicology called Actor for a specific refactored and refined effort (23).
 In another example, for the EnamineDB a scaffold associated with biological activity was designed to target
-Toll-Like Receptors in an object-oriented fashion [@Perez-Regidor:2016-9].
+Toll-Like Receptors in an object-oriented fashion (24).
 However, these organizational methods are difficult to extend to other systems and can be difficult to implement given the large amount of data.
 In addition, the information content of these papers is of limited utility to the common developer.

 To organize chemical compounds we apply the idea of communication.
 Humans use symbols and drawings to communicate, a set of symbols and the rules to combining them are called a language.
 Languages can be employed to carry relevant, distinct features and mean something to their respective community. diagrammatically shown in `Figure 2`.
 International Union of Pure and Applied Chemistry (IUPAC) was a coalition that formed in the 1800s and their method of communication was named after the organization, IUPAC.
-IUPAC is a written language that predates even drawing atoms as a method of communication between chemists [@Cooke-Fox:1989-5].
+IUPAC is a written language that predates even drawing atoms as a method of communication between chemists (6).
 Other chemical sub-communities adopted the IUPAC language and applied it to their fields that are comprised of different dialects i.e polymer chemistry, organo-metallic chemistry.
 Due to it's "first to market" status, the scientific chemical language IUPAC is the legacy language that is the lexical key to unlocking information about a chemical pattern or group.
 But there are problems with the language due to it's length in describing bigger molecules.
 Simply, IUPAC names in organic chemisty papers are impractical, effecting extending the length of a manuscript,  while being of limited value given the challenge of interpreting such names.

 To compact information, chemists presented drawings of chemical structures but information in such a format is hard to store precisely.
-Alternatively, SMILES [@Weininger:1988-5] has become a popular 1-D language amongst cheminformaticians as a sufficient way to write and retain 2D chemical connectivity information with ease.
+Alternatively, SMILES (7) has become a popular 1-D language amongst cheminformaticians as a sufficient way to write and retain 2D chemical connectivity information with ease.
 Algorithms have been designed to abstract and interpolate skeletal patterns and languages from chemical drawings and convert them into SMILES for data processing and analysis.
-A number of these tools, which work to varying degrees of accuracy, have been well summarized by the Blue Obelisk Society Open Source Review [@OBoyle:2016-9].
+A number of these tools, which work to varying degrees of accuracy, have been well summarized by the Blue Obelisk Society Open Source Review (25).
 Efforts to improve these tools recently have included machine learning (ML) methods that essential "sit" on top of the underlying algoritm to fix any inaccuracies of the method.
 As an alternative we can take another direction, where data is selectively aggregated based on known classifications, popularity and utility, being organized to a degree of functionality that facilitates more widespread use.
 However, the criteria for such an aggregation of data is built upon human expertise, requiring input from a variety of people to attain the broadness and accessibility that would facilitate scientific discovery.
 In other words, in the context of a well-classified chemical database the major challenge is the enormity of the chemical universe, requring a range of chemical expertise to put togethe well-thought chemical lists of compounds relevant to their respective communities.
 Thus, it is necessary to create a tool to allow for a large number of participants to contribute in order for such a data compilation to grow.
 However, most software and especially old software can be difficult to install and handle on top of modern technology thus hindering participation.
 This situation drives the need for a tool that is sustainable and readily accessible to potential participants, allowing the database to naturally grow.
 This need motivated the development of the presented `Global-Chem` database tool.

-To implement `Global-Chem` we selected a coding language that has the ability to write easy objects for particpants to understand; Python [10.5555/159351][@Cooke:1989-5].
+To implement `Global-Chem` we selected a coding language that has the ability to write easy objects for particpants to understand; Python.

 <p align="center">
   <img width="700" height="450" src="images/figures/figure_2.png"><br/>